sarahg9/sarahg9.github.io/resume.md

 **Chief of Building Security** (2005-2013)

+Ran emergency drills and issued ID cards

 # Special Skills
+- Playing recorder
+- Martial Arts
 - Surveillance
-- Playing recorder
 - German and Dothraki
+- Speed
-- Speed (to give a reference point, I am somewhere between a snake and a mongoose and a panther)
+  - >To give you a reference point, I am somewhere between a snake and a mongoose.
+And a panther.